- AdventHealth

 In addition to Harvest Kitchen, the first-floor transformation includes additional offices, an updated administrative suite, a physician lounge, and state-of-the-art conference rooms.
 The entire renovation project is part one of a three-phase Master Plan to modernize the campus in order to better serve patients and employees.

-SMH is working with a local team of construction and design partners including ACI Boland Architects; mechanical, electrical and plumbing engineers Henderson Engineers, Inc.; civil engineers Bob D. Campbell & Co., Inc.; general contractor JE Dunn Construction and interior designer Meghan Dudek with Benson Wedd.
+SMH is working with a local team of construction and design partners including ACI Boland Architects; mechanical, electrical and plumbing engineers Henderson Engineers, Inc.; civil engineers Bob D. Campbell and Co., Inc.; general contractor JE Dunn Construction and interior designer Meghan Dudek with Benson Wedd.

 Recent News